 Some people notice intense cravings for a certain part, this may or may not correlate to a specific nutrient deficiency that is remedied by eating that food.

-A common concert about eating too much liver is the possibility of overdosing on Vitamin A. This simply is not the case.
-Studies that indicate toxicity were examining the isolated, synthetic form Vitamin A, not the naturally occurring Vitamin A form a whole food source.
+A common concern about eating too much liver is the possibility of overdosing on Vitamin A. This simply is not the case.
+Studies that indicate toxicity were examining the isolated, synthetic form Vitamin A, not the naturally occurring Vitamin A form.
 While the Vitamin A saga may be a lengthy one, the bottom line is that synthetic and natural Vitamin A do not act the same in the body.

 There is minimal risk when it comes to increasing the consumption of organ meat.
 Eating intuitively, or as much as you like is usually a safe approach.

 Yes!
 You can freeze all the recipes shared in the email lessons.
 If you’re worried about organ meat overload, portion out servings and freeze them for the days and weeks to come.

 A good example of this practice is to divide a batch of liver pate into smaller portions and freeze to last throughout the month.
 Freezing ice cube trays of pate will create individual servings that are easy to pop out whenever desired.

 All the recipes I share are simple, modern dishes to be served on the side of the main entrée or as the featured portion themselves.